You are here: Home / Worldwork/ Deep Democracy

 That facilitator, by the grace of someone’s god, manages, with her community, to raise awareness to the point where ghost roles and voices that cannot speak are finally represented.
 She or he can now oversee the unfolding of deep democracy.
 Such facilitation now makes the term “safety” seem like a totally inadequate word.
 Better terms for such group processes are “Community,” “sense of meaning,” “belonging,” “sense of life’s task” and perennial human goals.
 Such a facilitator knows that she is incapable of doing all this alone.
 She is in a role that belongs to the wisdom of the community.
 Finally, safety is the name of a process of community making, in which each of us realizes we rest upon the shoulders of our neighbors.

 Our lives and deaths depend upon the other, as we rediscover, if only for a moment that we love them, even though a few moments earlier we may have feared them.
 But such amazing moments occur only when there has been awareness of the dynamics of interaction, where training and patience have lead us to the moment where we are all facilitating, noticing and holding down hot spots (emotional, amazing, or terrifying moments) and edges, (moments in individual life when the unknown has been marginalized).

 Thus, safety laws are important but will never be sufficient.
-We need more than a political safety process; we need everyone’s growing awareness of a deeper democracy.
+We need more than a political safety process; we need everyone’s growing consciousness and awareness of a deeper democracy.

 Revised and extended from Arny’s answer to a question about “Safety as a Political Issue” that appeared on the process work string, email@example.com in August 2000.
 Thanks to Phyllis Kramer.